Trauma & EMDR

 EMDR for New Yorkers: Healing When Life Never Slows Down

 New York City has a way of keeping you in motion.
-You’re getting things done, showing up for work, friends, partners—and at the same time, part of you might feel burnt out, stuck, or quietly falling apart.
+You're showing up for work, relationships, and everything else life asks of you — and at the same time, part of you might feel burnt out, stuck, or quietly falling apart.
 EMDR therapy in NYC can be a way to finally slow down on the inside.

 • ADHD and executive functioning struggles (organization, follow-through, feeling scattered)